 What we know today is that Machine Learning applied to the capacity challenge is an application that is driving internal LSP (Logistic Service Provider) benefits in the ability to identify capacity and drive operating costs lower.
 The application of Machine Learning that is being applied most frequently is Natural Language Processing (NLP) which is an offshoot of AI and Machine Learning.
 NLP takes the information in communication forms such as emails and structures the information to be utilized by an LSP in identifying truck capacity and available loads at a frequency and volume that breaks the traditional processes used by the Truck Brokers.
-Traditional processes include dialing carriers, receiving emails from carriers illustrating where their trucks will be or are currently location.
+Traditional processes include dialing carriers and receiving emails from carriers illustrating where their trucks will be or are current location.

 As we look ahead, we still envision obstacles to overcome.
 Those challenges illustrated below, are now real challenges, not a future visionary statement.

-For more information on Natural Language Process applications and its potential positive impact on your business as a Shipper or an LSP please reach out to a Rockfarm Representative.
+For more information on Natural Language Process applications and their potential positive impact on your business as a Shipper or an LSP please reach out to a Rockfarm Representative.
 Our Supply Chain Coaches will be available to walk through how NLP has become a game changer in our Fulfillment operations and how we expect the growth of NLP and AI applications to become the trend that changes the supply chain landscape for many years.

 Brad’s journey into logistics began as a Marine Officer and transitioned from the LTL docks to the non-asset side within the logistics service provider arena.
 As a co-founder of Rockfarm, Brad drives our business development efforts and delivery of our promise.
 An Arizona native, Brad enjoys spending time outdoors in his home state with his wife and family.

 “Our approach to the market allowed us an opportunity to push forward in 2008 and enable our mission, “lower the cost to serve” to stand as a cornerstone to our company today.”